-Nonfederal projects expense represents the amortization of nonfederal generation assets and regulatory assets for terminated nonfederal nuclear and hydro facilities, as well as the interest expense on the debt related to those assets.
-This expense varies from year to year and is recognized over the terms of the related outstanding debt, which reflect refinancing actions, if any, undertaken during the fiscal year.
+Beginning in fiscal year 2020 the Nonfederal projects caption in the Combined Statements of Revenues and Expenses is no longer used.
+Prior to fiscal year 2020, nonfederal projects expense included the amortization of nonfederal generation assets and regulatory assets for terminated nonfederal generation assets, including nuclear and hydro facilities.
+This expense also included the interest expense on the debt related to those assets.
+The nonfederal projects expense varied from year to year and was recognized over the terms of the related outstanding debt, which reflected refinancing actions, if any, undertaken during the fiscal year.
+For further discussion of these fiscal year 2020 changes, see Rates for fiscal years 2020-2021 in this Note 1.